-It doesn’t matter if you are going to Rio, Salvador, Recife and Olinda, Belo Horizonte, São Paulo or another brazilian city with carnival dominating the streets, it’s required that you are 99% disposition, sagacity and resistance with that 1% shamelessness to survive and have a great time during the 5 party days – and I say 5 because I’m not counting the pre and post-carnival parties that start in Brazil right after the New Years and end just when everybody is tired of jumping and dancing (which is kinda NEVER).
+It doesn’t matter if you are going to Rio, Salvador, Recife and Olinda, Belo Horizonte, São Paulo or another brazilian city with carnival dominating the streets, go knowing that you are going to need 99% disposition, sagacity and resistance with that 1% shamelessness to survive and have a great time during the 5 party days – and I say 5 because I’m not counting the pre and post-carnival parties that start in Brazil right after the New Years and end just when everybody is tired of jumping and dancing (which is kinda NEVER).
 So.

 After a few experiences and participant observation in several carnivals, I assembled this little Survival Guide to Carnival and I hope it helps everyone to party hard with no regrets!

 Brazil’s most famous carnival parties are the Parades at Rio’s Sambodromo, but, honestly, as much fun as you can have watching the crazy costumes and monumental parade cars or taking part of the parade wearing one of those costumes, this isn’t the best carnival experience you can have in Brazil.

 Do you want to live the true, authentic, roots brazilian carnival?
 Find out where the street blocos (blocos are translated as “blocs” and mean a group of organizers that bring music, that can be played live or not, parading the streets with people following them) and go after them!
 I personally prefer blocos with live music.